OpenSuSE Man Pages

 Linux reserves the special, nonstandard access mode 3 (binary 11) in

-return a descriptor that can't be used for reading or writing.
+turn a file descriptor that can't be used for reading or writing.
 This

 descriptor that is to be used only for device-specific ioctl(2) opera-